dafydd2277/systemAdmin/amanda/01_simpleSetup.md

 I went through the basic installation instructions with little difficulty.
-I created an [encrypted filesystem][cryptofile] on a mirrored Logical Volume Group.
+I created an [encrypted filesystem][cryptofile] on a mirrored Logical Volume.
 Then, I mounted the filesystem on `/mnt/backup` and used that where in the instructions called for `/amanda`.
-Note, though that the [holding disks page][holdingdisks] page recommends that the holding disk not be on the same filesystem as the `vtapes`.
-So, I created `/var/amanda` instead, and added a configuration item to limit the space taking by the holding function to 2GB.
+Note, though, that the [holding disks page][holdingdisks] page recommends that the holding disk not be on the same filesystem as the `vtapes`.
+So, I created `/var/amanda` instead, and added a configuration item to limit the space takeng by the holding function to 2GB.
 (This alternative does require that we not put `/var/` in the `disklist` file unmodified.
-We don't want to try to back up the holding area.
+We don't want to try to back up the holding area.)

 Additionally, I gave myself enough room to create 9 20GB "tapes," which is enough for a 1 week rotation.